1972 Phillip Island 500K

 The 1972 Phillip Island 500K was an endurance motor race open to Group E Series Production Touring Cars.
 The event, which was Heat 4 of the 1972 Australian Manufacturers' Championship, was held on 21 October 1972 at the Phillip Island circuit in Victoria, Australia over a distance of 318 miles (512 km).
+It was organised by the Phillip Island Auto Racing Club.